 Kaikoura is famous for its fresh seafood, particularly crayfish.
 In fact, Kaikoura is named after it (“kai” means food and “koura” means crayfish in Māori).
 Visit roadside seafood shacks or local restaurants for a taste of this regional specialty.
 Don’t miss the chance to try fish and chips with a view of the ocean.

-1. Best time to visit
+The best time to visit Kaikoura

-Kaikoura is a year-round destination, but your experience will vary with the seasons.
+The destination welcomes visitors year-round, but your experience will vary with the seasons.
 Summer (December to February) brings warmer weather, perfect for outdoor activities and wildlife encounters.
-Winter (June to August) is the best time for spotting humpback whales and orcas during their migration.
-Always check the weather forecast, as sea tours depend on conditions.

 If you’re heading out to sea for whale watching or dolphin tours, bring seasickness remedies like ginger tablets, acupressure wristbands or medication to avoid discomfort on choppy waters.
 I definitely needed this on the whale-watching trip.